Review of applications will begin on 1 April 2019.

 Applications are invited from suitably qualified individuals for the post of:

-Senior Lecturer/Lecturer in Literatures Department of Literatures in English
+Essential Qualifications And Experience: Continue reading Senior Lecturer/Lecturer (Creative Writing) in the Department of Literatures in English

 Above text adapted from email.